DataDog/documentation/content/en/security_platform/application_security/setup_and_configure.md

 ## Disable

-To uninstall Application Security, remove the `DD_APPSEC_ENABLED=true` environment variable from your application configuration.
+To disable Application Security, remove the `DD_APPSEC_ENABLED=true` environment variable from your application configuration.
+Once removed, restart your service.

 If you need additional help, contact [Datadog support][4].

 ## Further Reading